PentesterArchive/Hacking-Web/File Upload Attacks/File Upload Bypasses/Readme.md

 # Bypasses.
 ## Blacklist.
-Sometimes we may deal with a Blacklist that don't let us to upload .php files.
-There are a lot of different extensions that we can use to execute php files.
-So the attack to bypass the blacklist consists in using bruteforce to find wich extensions are permitted.
-If our target executes .php we can try to brute force the next extension list [php - extensions list](https://github.com/alejandro-pentest/Hacking-Web/blob/main/File%20Upload%20Attacks/Extensions%20lists/php.txt).
+Sometimes we may deal with a blacklist that doesn't let us upload .php files.
+There are many different extensions that we can use to execute PHP files.
+So, the attack to bypass the blacklist consists of using brute force to find which extensions are permitted.
+If our target executes .php, we can try to brute force the following extension list [php - extensions list](https://github.com/alejandro-pentest/Hacking-Web/blob/main/File%20Upload%20Attacks/Extensions%20lists/php.txt).

 ----------------------------